shirok/Gauche-makiki/README.md

        #t (stdout), string (filename) or <log-drain> object.
        For access log, <log-drain> is better not to have prefix, for timestamp is included in the message.
 The default is #f.

+    tls-settings (keyword-value list): Pathnames for certificates and private keys.
+See [Running https server](doc/https.md) for details.

     forwarded? - specify true if you use makiki behind a reverse-proxy httpd, and access-log uses the value of x-forwarded-for header if exists,